cmyster/ZillaTools/README.md

 Goes over a list of predefined users and fetches specific data on each and saves that as a CSV.

+## BugBacklog
+Goes over the umber of bugs that are open per RFE per week since 01/01/2017 and saves that data.

+## RFEBacklog
+Same as bug backlog, but for open RFEs.

 ### Usage
 Run the script directly from CLI to produce a CSV file that contains all the data.
 You can add --help for help or --file '\<filename\>' to change the